-This evening we will board the Braveheart at Nuku Hiva and the most exciting part of our French Polynesian adventure will begin.
+This afternoon we will board the Braveheart at Nuku Hiva and the most exciting part of our French Polynesian adventure will begin.
 We will stay for 12 nights on board.

 French Polynesia: Days 6-16 During these days we will travel through the Marquesas and Tuamotu islands before ending up on the island of Moorea in the Society Islands, the neighbour of Tahiti.

 The first place we will be exploring will be a remote, uninhabited and very rarely visited islet to the north of Nukuhiva, one of the last two strongholds of the beautiful Marquesan Ground Dove.